aridjayarecipes/cutesrecipes.web.app/content/post/2448-how-to-make-quick-banana-dates-muffin.md

 1. Scope the ingredients and put in to a muffin pan and bake at 180 degree Celsius for 20 mins.

-You have been ignoring them a bit too long, haven&#39;t you?
+You have been ignoring them a bit too long, haven't you?
 These vegan banana muffins are moist and delicious and filled with dates and walnuts.
 These are my all-time favorite muffins.
 The Banana-Date-Carrot Muffin Recipe is great because they can be made in advance.
 How to make banana pecan muffins.

 So that's going to wrap it up with this special food banana dates muffin recipe.
 Thanks so much for reading.
 I am confident that you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!